Writers need to write but do readers need to read?

 I’m not a tortured genius nor do I have a singular agenda so I am way down the favourites listicle.
 I am happy doing my own thing and don’t pine for kindly Likes.
 However, I am very grateful for those Likes and Followers I do have because I feel confident they have actually read my blog posts.
 You can tell by my Home page that I am not going to stick to a theme, although I do have Photo Of The Week and I’m loosely hung up on the importance of literacy.

 Why did I write this post?
-I wanted to get it out of my head.
+I will probably feel differently tomorrow but today I wanted to get it out of my head.

 ♥ Gretchen Bernet-Ward